 I am a type 2.
 The problem with type 2 Immersers is that while it is gratifying and super creative to find that intellectual depth to a topic, it can be very negative physically.

-If you have ever stood up after 2 hours of immersion and you feel like your feet are tight in your shoes or your bones ache, it means you are too focused.
+If you have ever stood up after 2 hours of immersion and feel like your feet are tight in your shoes or your bones ache, you are too focused.
 Take more breaks, people.

 20. Exercise Regularly

-If you wear a fitness tracker watch or use your phone to track your steps, you know your goal is usually 10,000 steps for the day, then you are successful.
-That is great for normal humans; most people can actually achieve that without thinking.
+If you wear a fitness tracker watch or use your phone to track your steps, you know your goal is usually 10,000 steps for the day; then you are successful.
+That is great for normal humans; most people can achieve that without thinking.37 Top Working From Home Tips For Productivity & Success Telecommuting & Working Remotely Guides

-You get up, make breakfast, walk to your car, drive to work, walk around the office, walk to lunch, walk to meetings slowly, but surely you can, with a little effort, get to 10,000 steps.
+You get up, make breakfast, walk to your car, drive to work, walk around the office, walk to lunch, and walk to meetings slowly but surely.
+With a little effort, you can reach 10,000 steps.

 As a telecommuter, this is not the case.
 You take 50 steps.
 You are at the office; you do not walk to meetings.
 A big expedition for you is to walk to the coffee machine in your kitchen.